Lesson 3: High C and D — The Second Octave Begins

 G

-Thumb hole still pinched; on the front, only the first finger covered.
+Now the thumb comes off entirely — the back of the recorder is open — and on the front only the second finger stays down.
 Whisper the air; G (on your alto staff) likes it gentle.

 Now play these